Evolution Systems of Measures for Non-autonomous Ornstein-Uhlenbeck Processes with L\'evy noise: Ornstein-Uhlenbeck type stochastic differential equation

-It is important to note that Assumption \ref{assumption1} cannot be replaced by an assumption on $A(t)$ itself.
-For example, even if the eigenvalues of $A(t)$ are negative and bounded away from zero uniformly for all $t$, Assumption \ref{assumption1} need not hold, as can be found in \cite{Chi99} Example 3.5, p.
+It is important to note that this cannot be replaced by an assumption on $A(t)$ itself.
+For example, even if the eigenvalues of $A(t)$ are negative and bounded away from zero uniformly for all $t$, equation (\ref{assumption1}) need not hold, as can be found in \cite{Chi99} Example 3.5, p.
 61.